 The Division is responsible for implementing the air quality management programs adopted by the Commission and acts as staff to the Commission in the regulatory development process.
 The Division is housed within CDPHE.
-The Division is organized into six specialized programs as described.
+The Division has been going through a lot of reorganization this past year and adding many FTE's.
+The Division is now organized into four sections: Business Operations, Regulatory Affairs, Stationary Sources, and a fourth section that includes the Air Quality Policy, Community and Partnership Program, Mobile Sources Program, and Technical Services Program.
+Within Regulatory Affairs and Stationary Sources there are now six specialized programs.
+A description of each of the programs follows.